LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/adb/adb_extraction.md

       This command will create a backup of all the data on the device and save it to a file called `backup.ab` in the current directory.
       The flags included in the command are:
-      - `-apk`: Includes the applications APK files in the backup.
+      - `-apk`: Includes the application's APK files in the backup.
-      - `-shared`: Include the shared storage like SD card in the backup.
+      - `-shared`: Include the shared storage like an SD card in the backup.
       - `-all`: Back up all the installed applications data.

     6. On the headset you will need to allow the backup to proceed, this will be a prompt on the device screen.
 It will ask if you wish to set an optional password for the backup, you can choose to set one or not.